 The Concept 2 rower uses an air resistance flywheel that is perfectly calibrated and balanced for one of the smoothest performances around.
 The harder you pull, the greater the resistance, but it’s a truly seamless transition.
 Performance is gauged by actual power supplied by you rather than revolutions, so you’ll get a more accurate evaluation of your stamina and improvement across time.

-The Model D, around $900 on sale, is the most popular model and the best selling rowing machine in the world today.
-It is available in light gray or black, and includes an advanced monitor, smooth and quiet flywheel operation, nickel plated chain, high adjustability and durable construction.
+The Model D, around $960 on sale, is the most popular model and the best selling rowing machine in the world today.
+It is available in light gray or black, and includes an advanced PM5 monitor with Bluetooth and ANT+ wireless capability, smooth and quiet flywheel operation, nickel plated chain, high adjustability and durable construction.

-The Model E, about $1100 on sale, is similar to the Model D with a few slight differences: it is 20 inches off the ground, as opposed to 14 inches on the Model D. This makes it much easier to get on and off, as it is at chair height.
-Also, the nickel plated chain is enclosed on the Model E, protecting it more.
+The Model E, about $1160 on sale, is similar to the Model D with a few slight differences: it is 20 inches off the ground, as opposed to 14 inches on the Model D. This makes it much easier to get on and off, as it is essentially at chair height.
+Also, the nickel plated chain is enclosed on the Model E, providing a little more protection.
 Lastly, the monitor arm is longer and fixed, where it is shorter and adjustable on the Model D.